nsvram/case_study_gov/README.md

 ## Value output:
-- Output will change from data to decision / Insights
+- Output will be improved from raw data to decisions,Insights, reports, etc.
 - Increased business value
-- Using the data lake platform, Advance analytics can help to find the corulation between different parameters (for instance, how people reacted to the citizenship / RTA changes, and what impact it made to those departments etc).
+- Using the data lake platform and Advance analytics helps to find the corulation between different parameters (for instance, how people reacted to the citizenship / RTA changes, and what impact it made to those departments etc).
 - Highly enriched dataset for data partners, business users, and top officials

 ## Impacts on the organisation's strategy and technology
-- Increased number of ending users / organisations
+- Increased number of end users/organisations
 - Highly scalable architecture
 - Integrated platform for data and analytics
 - real data used for data analytics and model building